Looking for some friendly competition?

 An exhibitor can qualify as a Novice Amateur in one or more of 19 categories.
 Moving up to Amateur in any one category does not force you to show Amateur in all of the others.
 To qualify for Novice Amateur in a specific category, the individual must not have earned any of the following:

-- 20 performance points in that category: Open, Youth and Amateur points from all recognized breed associations are combined;
+- 40 performance points in that category: Open, Youth and Amateur points from all recognized breed associations are combined (Except zones 12, 13, and 14 – 20 points);

 - 50 Novice Amateur or Novice Youth points in that category: points from all recognized breed associations are combined;